nadeemmh/nadeemmh.github.io/_posts/2020-01-11-machine-learning-explained.md

   - learning
 ---

+This post explores machine learning and the different methods that are used to develop predictive models.
+We will understand what each of these methods are, what they do, their pros and cons, and what is the best application for them.

 ## There are two main types of learning:

 1) Supervised Learning

 2) Unsupervised Learning

-In this post we will learn what each of these types are, what they do, their pros and cons, and what is the best application for them.

 ## 1) Supervised Learning